Food Safety and Reliability

 Sales of "Low-Allergen Menu and Low-Allergen Cake”

-At the Denny’s restaurant chain managed by Seven & i Food Systems, there is a low-allergen menu and low-allergen cake for children that do not include any of the seven specified allergens (eggs, milk, wheat, buckwheat, peanuts, shrimp, and crab), created out of consideration for children who have food allergies.
+At the Denny’s restaurant chain managed by Denny's Japan, there is a low-allergen menu and low-allergen cake for children that do not include any of the eight specified allergens (eggs, milk, wheat, buckwheat, peanuts, shrimp, crab, and walnuts), created out of consideration for children who have food allergies.
 When the meals are prepared at the restaurants, employees cook and arrange the food in an area separate from the regular cooking line, and the tableware is individually washed and stored to prevent secondary contamination by allergens.

 お子様.jpg